Affiliate links on Android Authority may earn us a commission. Learn more.

 How to encrypt a hard drive on Windows or macOS

 Encryption is a powerful security feature, getting stronger over the years to protect data as exploits keep getting more powerful every day.
-While it’s commonly used in enterprise solutions, you can use encryption for your data as well, and you probably should.
+While it’s commonly used in enterprise solutions, you can and should use encryption for your data as well.